ldtteam/MinecoloniesWiki/source/items/resourcescroll.md

     <recipe>resourcescroll</recipe>
 </div>

 The resource scroll is an easy way to tell what one of your Builders needs.
-It's like the portable second page of the Builder's Hut!
+It's like a portable second page of the Builder's Hut!

 ## Using the Resource Scroll